jclaros27/Granger-Causality/README.md

 We want to know if the past of a variable $Y$ make us predict what happend in the variable $X$ better than considering only the past of $Y$.
 If this is true, we can affirm that there is a granger casual betwen $Y$ and $X$.

-Given the two time series, $X(t)$ and $Y(t)$, it is possible to construct an auto-regressive (AR) model for each one in which each time point is the result of a linear combination of their $p$ past points plus a residual (assumed white noise):
+Given the two time series, $X(t)$ and $Y(t)$, it is possible to construct an Auto-Regressive (AR) model for each one in which each time point is the result of a linear combination of their $p$ past points plus a residual (assumed white noise):

 $$ X(t) = \displaystyle\sum_{k=1}^p a_{1,k}X(t-k) + \varepsilon_1, $$